google/vroom/README.md

 python setup.py build && sudo python setup.py install
 ```

+Vim syntax files for vroom can be found [here](https://github.com/google/vim-ft.vroom).

 ## Known issues

 Vroom uses vim as a server.
 Unfortunately, we don't yet have a reliable way to